 1.1 Spectrum mask

 The emissions when transmitting on a single or all RF carriers supported by the BS and configured in accordance with the manufacturer’s specification shall be less than the limits specified below.
-The spectrum emission mask values in Table 18A apply to Band Classes 0, 2, 5, 7, 9 and 10 and shall be met when transmitting on a single or all RF carriers supported by the BS as indicated by the entries in the column Active carriers.
+The spectrum emission mask values in Table 18A and Table 18AA apply to Band Classes 0, 2, 5, 7, 9 and 10 and shall be met when transmitting on a single or all RF carriers supported by the BS as indicated by the entries in the column Active carriers.

 TABLE 18A

-Band Classes 0, 2, 5, 7, 9 and 10 spectrum emission mask values
+Macro BS Band Classes 0, 2, 5, 7, 9 and 10 spectrum emission mask values